 Tumescent Liposuction is one of the most popular types of liposuction procedures, but there are several different kinds.

 - Liposuction is a proven surgical technique for body contouring.
 It works but does NOT take the place of a healthy lifestyle and results depend on you maintaining a healthy lifestyle before and after surgery.

 - It involves the use of a small stainless steel tube, called a cannula (from the Latin word for reed, tube, cane).

 - As the name itself implies, high-tech suctioning equipment (lipo suction) is a KEY component of Liposuction fat cell reduction.

 - Injections are made into the areas to be treated to help reduce swelling and bleeding before suctioning.

 - The cannula is firmly connected to a powerful suction pump and your Surgeon then inserts the cannula into the areas of fat, through small incisions in the skin, to reduce the amount of body fat or fat cells in that area of the body.

-- Fat reduction and body contouring is accomplished as the suction cannula creates tiny tunnels through the fatty layers (fat tissues).
+- Fat reduction and body contouring are accomplished as the suction cannula create tiny tunnels through the fatty layers (fat tissues).

 - After healing from the surgery, these tiny tunnels collapse, resulting in an improved body contour.

-Recovery times from Liposuction: Initial Recovery Times after Liposuction can range from a few days to seven days to several weeks.
+Recovery times from Liposuction can range from a few days to seven days to several weeks.